crankin/crankin.github.io/resume/index.md

 <h3>Freelance Web Developer and Designer</h3>
 <h4>September 2009 - present</h4>
 <p>Design and develop sites for nonprofits, arts organizations, small businesses, and creative individuals.
-Recent projects include a site for a bicycle builder with a custom one-page WordPress theme and Flickr integration, a skateboard company site with an online store, and a multi-user, calendar-based site with a WordPress back-end for a regional arts organization.
+Recent projects include a site for a popular local pizza restaurant, a custom one-page WordPress theme and Flickr integration for a bicycle builder, a skateboard company site with an online store, and a multi-user, calendar-based site with a WordPress back-end for a regional arts organization.
 Work both independently and collaboratively with other designers.
 Train and support clients in website management and content creation.</p>

 <h3>Webmaster</h3>
 <h4>University of Texas at Austin School of Architecture</h4>